 Using a neutral pallet and natural wood tones, we created a space that mimics nature.
 Providing our clients with a place of solitude to decompress from everyday activities.

 When designing a space, it is common to believe that all materials have to "match" - meaning, if your side table has silver accents, then your coffee table, barstools, lamps, etc., must also have the same silver finishes.
 We strongly encourage our clients to steer away from matching every piece.
 By mixing materials like woods, metals, and fabrics, you give dimension and interest to spaces and can, in fact, pair nicely with each other if done correctly.

 In this kitchen, we mixed white painted cabinets with dark floating wood shelves and complemented the contrast using a backsplash that pulls both colors together.

 Instead of matching every piece, we have created cohesion by carefully selecting various elements.

 Cohesion Through Color

-I like to choose color palettes for the entire home that complement each space and the elements within them.
+I like to choose color palettes for the entire home that complement each space and its elements.
 Keeping a consistent color scheme throughout your home allows for seamless transitions from room to room.
-I then bring color dimension into each space through artwork, plants, bedding, lighting, etc. By combining mixed materials and color schemes we produce a layering effect that brings a design full circle.
+I then bring color dimension into each space through artwork, plants, bedding, lighting, etc. Combining mixed materials and color schemes produces a layering effect that brings a design full circle.

 Avoid Matching Sets

 While it may seem easy to go online and buy matching sets of furniture, you may regret it in the long run.
-Matching piece for piece can take away from a well balanced and cohesive yet dynamic design.
+Matching piece for a piece can take away from a well-balanced and cohesive yet dynamic design.
 It is better to have a mix of elements in your home so that your style can shine!